s-utkarsh/s-utkarsh.github.io/k_lattice.md

         @ No = $No + 1
     end
 ```
-- If you're working on a cluster, you most probably use a bashrc file to submit jobs:
+- If you're working on a cluster (which is quite likely) you most probably use a bashrc file to submit jobs:
     - In this case, divide the POSCAR-XXXXX in multiple equal parts.
 Keep this WAVECAR file just outside these directories
     - Append the following to your command for running vasp executable:
     ```
     for a in `seq -w 00001 00001 XXXXX` do
-     cp ../WAVECAR .
+     cp ../WAVECAR ./
      cp POSCAR-$a POSCAR
      mpiexec.hydra -np 16 vasp_std> out
      mv vasprun.xml vasprun-$a